libre-devops/azdo-agent-containers/README.md

      - Azure-CLI - Installed via global pip3
      - PowerShell 7 - With all Azure modules downloaded (these are around 2GB in size, which is why its part of the base)
      - The script which will execute on `CMD` in the container, which will fetch the latest Azure Pipelines agent on execution
-       - **NOTE: The script is not intended to be ran by the base, but the agent, as it requires various build arguments to execute and connect to Azure DevOps**

   - On Windows:
     - Chocolatey and Scoop installed